 So, what day did I conceive?
 There are two ways to use our conception calendar calculator.

-Based on the characteristics of the image and the results of your blood test, the due date and week of pregnancy can be determined.
-Remember that those dates, as well as conception calendar, are only an estimation and may change during the next visit.
+The first way is to provide the birth due date.
+When you visit the doctor, they will most likely perform an ultrasound.
+Based on the characteristics of the image and the results of your blood test, compared with hCG levels, the due date and week of pregnancy can be determined.
+Remember that those dates, as well as the conception calendar, are only an estimation and may change during the next visit.

 Let's go back to the question: what day did I conceive?
 In our conception calculator, we subtract 266 days from the estimated due date and get the most probable day of conception: